datagrok/opinions/DESIGN.md

 All of those operations should be performed, or omitted, according to policies configurable by the user.
 These policies may interface with a trust system so that, for example, the client will attempt to retrieve values from trusted peers with high bandwidth sooner than it will from untrusted ones with low bandwidth.

-Opinions may change over time, so let's include a timestamp.
+Opinions may change over time, and one may wish to describe an opinion as it was in the past, so let's include a timestamp representing "a time at which this opinion was held."

 	(H(Avatar), H(Target), H(Metric), Rating, Time)